davepinch/pinchy.cc/README.md

 # Welcome

-This is the content and Jekyll source code for my blog at https://pinchy.cc.
-My blog contains notes, snippets, photos, reminders, bookmarks -- anything of interest to me.
-I use a sequential format in which every intended to make it easy for me to find something.
-I am also experimenting with different ways to present information.
-It will be perpetually under construction.
+This repo contains the content and Jekyll source code for my blog at https://pinchy.cc.
+The blog contains cross-linked notes, snippets, photos, reminders, bookmarks -- anything of interest to me.
+I use the blog as extended memory.

 ## Credits